 Mary-Michael considered her words.
 “Well, like most men, he didn’t seem comfortable discussing business with a woman.
 In fact, I think he’d rather deal directly with you.
 And secondly, I wouldn’t want to promise any percentage increase in his profit until I knew exactly what he wanted in materials, accommodations and trim.”

 Her husband chuckled.
 “I taught you well, my dear.”

 Sally walked in with a fresh pitcher of water with sliced lemon and two glasses with big cut pieces of ice.
-She poured their drinks and said, “Dinner will be served in ten minutes, Miz Watkins.”
+She poured their drinks and said, “Dinner is in thirty minutes, Miz Watkins.”

 “Thank you, Sally.”

 Her husband swallowed deeply from his cold drink and held it as he stared at her in an odd way.
 “I want to know if you’ve given any thought to what we discussed the other day, Mrs. Watkins.”

 “Regarding what, sir?” she asked, though she knew exactly what topic he meant to revisit.